equwal/LispBrain/README.md

 #Debugging Brainfuck

-Debugging brainfuck code can be done using all the normal Common Lisp functions: `step`, `trace`, `time`, etc. The following functions and variables are exported and may be useful for debugging brainfuck code:
+Debugging brainfuck code can be done using all the normal Common Lisp functions: `step`, `trace`, `time`, etc. The following functions and variables are exported to the user and may be useful for debugging brainfuck code:
 ```
 brain:fuck ;Used to execute a brainfuck string directly
 brain:*tape-size-default* ;Number of cells in the tape Default: 30,000